pcesarperez/Modding-never-changes/Modding never changes.md

 ### <a id="gettingRidStutter"></a>3.8.
 Getting rid of stutter

 _Fallout 3_ suffers from stuttering, this is, there are certain points in the game where the visuals are lacking in fluidity.
-Although this can be reduced by optimizing your system (updating your graphics driver to the top, unfragmenting the hard drive, and son on), there is still a micro-stuttering that can be perceived in lower-spec machines when framerate suddenly changes.
+Although this can be reduced by optimizing your system (updating your graphics driver to the top, unfragmenting the hard drive, and so on), there is still a micro-stuttering that can be perceived in lower-spec machines when framerate suddenly changes.

 In the same video about [performance and stability](https://www.youtube.com/watch?v=tONiXNbwSt0) (26:38), Gopher talks about this problem, from minute 08:55 to 16:40, more or less.
 We are going to install our first mod (apart from the unofficial patch), and for this, we are going to need [_Nexus Mod Manager_] or NMM.
 This is the tool that allows to keep track of the installed mods, along with their updates.